C37H40O9/AuctionDataCollector/README.md

 # AuctionParser

-Auction data parser for battle net API. (not ready yet)
+Auction data collector for battle net API.

-Collect prices in whiskers box data type for chosen items and realms in database
+Collect prices in whiskers box data type for chosen items and realms in database.

 ## Building